janfri/regtest/README.md

 The idea behind regtest is the following workflow:
   1. Writing samples
   2. Running samples
-  3. Commit samples and result files to SCM.
+  3. Committing samples and result files to SCM
-  4. Change your code and / or external environment.
+  4. Changing code and/or external environment
-  5. Rerun your samples
+  5. Rerunning the samples
-  6. Check sample results for changes (this is normally automatically done with a regtest plugin like regtest/git).
+  6. Checking sample results for changes (this is normally automatically done with a regtest plugin like regtest/git)
-  7. If there are changed that are indented (new samples, corrected behaviour) check the files in your SCM.
-If there are not intended changes, fix the causes.
+  7. If there are changed that are indented (new samples, corrected behavior) committing the files to the SCM - if there are unintended changes, fix the causes

 ### Writing Samples

-A samples file is a simple Ruby script with one ore more samples.
+A samples file is a simple Ruby script with one or more samples.
 Let's see an example

 ```ruby
 require 'regtest'